halevans/Tic-Tac-Toe/README.md

 ## Build/Code Process

-### Planning phase:
+- Planning phase:
     - The key to the planning phase was to identify the MVP design using the User Stories outlined in Section
     - The planning phase was intended to:
         1. design the interface for the user, specifically what the user needs and what fits the requirements
         2. come up with a solution that satisfys the MVP
     - Wireframing was used to define a basic UI to give a layout to design the first pass of HTML and CSS code
     - Psuedocode was used to think critically about the requirements and break them down into small steps

-### MVP coding phase:
+- MVP coding phase:
     - Basic HTML was coded to resemble the wireframe designed in the planning phase
     - This was folled up with basic CSS
     - Javascript was then coded in the following order:
+        1. Global variables were created for ease of MVP coding.
+These were later changed to be within an object to improve best practices
-    1. A basic `Init()` function was created to initialise the app
+        2. A basic `Init()` function was created to initialise the app
-    2. A `tileChange()` function was also created to give basic functionality for when a user clicks on a tile
+        3. A `tileChange()` function was also created to give basic functionality for when a user clicks on a tile
-    3. a `whichPlayerTurn()` function was created to determine who's turn it was
+        4. Further functions including `whichPlayerTurn()`, to determine who's turn it was, `checkWin()` to determine if a tile change had resulted in a winning combination, were created

-### Refactoring of MVP
+- Refactoring of MVP
+    - Once a working MVP had been created, the code was reviewed to be made more simple, easier to read, and superfluous code removed

-### Bonus features
+- Bonus features
+    - Further functions including `updateScore()`, `setHoverText()` and `mute()` were created to add bonus functionality to the applicaiton

 ### Challenges

 ### Wins